GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/setup_py.md

 # Setup Script

 ## Setup TUI
-Setup script uses tui for collect information to install Gluu Server.
+Setup script uses a TUI to collect information to install Gluu Server.
 If TUI is not available on your environment, it switches to command line.
 If you want to use command line, execute with `-c` argument:

 ```
 /install/community-edition-setup/setup.py -c
 ```